...

 Brachial-Plexus-Injury-Understanding-Diagnosis-Treatment-and-Recovery

 Recovery from a brachial plexus injury can be a lengthy process that requires patience and consistent effort.
-After treatment, rehabilitation and ongoing therapy are crucial for maximizing functional recovery.
+After treatment, rehabilitation and ongoing therapy are crucial for maximising functional recovery.
 The goals of post-treatment rehabilitation include:

 • Restoring Functionality: Physical and occupational therapy help regain mobility, strength, and coordination in the affected limb.